1. What is tuberculosis?

 Tuberculosis treatment requires at least 6 months of treatment.

 11. What is Multi-drug-resistant tuberculosis?

 Multi-drug-resistant tuberculosis (MDR TB) is caused by strains of the tuberculosis bacteria resistant to the two most effective anti-tuberculosis drugs available - isoniazid and rifampicin.
 MDR TB can only be diagnosed in a specialized laboratory.

 12. What is the duration of treatment of Multi-drug-resistant tuberculosis?

-Multi-drug-resistant Tuberculosis requires at least 24-27 months of treatment with medicines which are 100 times more expensive and often highly toxic.
+Multi-drug-resistant Tuberculosis requires at least 9-11 months of treatment (shorter MDR regimen) with medicines which are 100 times more expensive and often highly toxic.
 If patient is not eligible for shorter regimen, then patient is given all oral longer regimen of 18-20 months.
 Recently 6 months regimen is also being tried.